-The key to demonstrating you’re the right person for the job is to fully understand the role, then highlight how your skills, experience and personal qualities match this.
+The key to demonstrating you’re the right person for the graduate technology position you are applying to is to fully understand the role, then highlight how your skills, experience and personal qualities match this.
 ‘This classic question is one that often has candidates on the back foot,’ comments Steve Rodgers, recruitment manager in Ocado's technology division.
 ‘But it has no right to if the candidate has prepared properly.’

 Before you apply – find out about the job

 - Start by reading the job description and person specification.
-Speak to graduate recruiter, or any contacts you have at the company, if there’s anything you want to clarify.
-Check if there is a TARGETjobs employer hubs on the company.
+Speak to the graduate recruiter, or any contacts you have at the company, if there’s anything you want to clarify.
+Check if there is a TARGETjobs employer hub on the company.

-- Get a broader feel for what life will be like in that type of job and for that sort of organisation, eg by reading our IT graduate views and business sectors, accessible via the TARGETjobs IT & Technology homepage.
+- Get a broader feel for what life will be like in that type of job and for that sort of organisation, eg by reading our IT graduate views and business sectors.
 Use your university alumni network or personal contacts to speak to those working in similar roles.

 - Find out more about the organisation, such as what types of clients it works with, where is it based and what types of projects it takes on.

 - Read our article on how to research a company for a graduate technology job.